dotnet/docs/docs/standard/serialization/system-text-json/migrate-from-newtonsoft.md

 * The [[JsonIgnore]](ignore-properties.md#ignore-individual-properties) attribute on a property causes the property to be omitted from the JSON during serialization.
 * The [IgnoreReadOnlyProperties](ignore-properties.md#ignore-all-read-only-properties) global option lets you ignore all read-only properties.
-* If you're [Including fields](how-to.md#include-fields), the <xref:System.Text.Json.JsonSerializerOptions.IgnoreReadOnlyFields%2A?displayProperty=nameWithType> global option lets you ignore all read-only fields.
+* If you're [including fields](fields.md), the <xref:System.Text.Json.JsonSerializerOptions.IgnoreReadOnlyFields%2A?displayProperty=nameWithType> global option lets you ignore all read-only fields.
 * The `DefaultIgnoreCondition` global option lets you [ignore all value type properties that have default values](ignore-properties.md#ignore-all-default-value-properties), or [ignore all reference type properties that have null values](ignore-properties.md#ignore-all-null-value-properties).

 In addition, in .NET 7 and later versions, you can customize the JSON contract to ignore properties based on arbitrary criteria.
 For more information, see [Custom contracts](custom-contracts.md).